tawsife3ds/7zip-unarchive/README.md

 ### `node index.js`

 ## Output
-An Output folder will be created in the root directory containing two sub directories.
+An `output` folder will be created in the root directory containing two sub directories.
   - exe
   - bin